Things To Do

 How to reach Paso de los Toros by plane.

-Located in Montevideo, approximately 200 km from Paso de los Toros, it is the main international airport in Uruguay.
+Located approximately 200 km from Paso de los Toros, this airport serves domestic flights and connects to other major cities in Uruguay.

 Walkability